NDVI computation on the Unity cluster.¶

 The Normalized Difference Vegetation Index can be computed directly from two frequency bands in the Landsat satellite data - the Near Infrared band (NIR) and the visible red (Red) spectral reflectance:

-NOTE: A compilation of Landsat ETM files for the Rhode Island region can be found in /work/pi_csc593_uri_edu/Landsat
+A compilation of Landsat ETM files for the Rhode Island region can be found in

-and it should return the average NDVI value from that item. - The filenames are found in
+scenesand it should return the average NDVI value from that item.

 # Get the path+filename for the NIR band.
 Do the same for the Red band.